-The Operations Coordinator shall be responsible for ensuring the area is clear of combustibles such as dust, liquids, gases, and providing protective covering for any combustible or delicate equipment that cannot be moved from the area.
+1. The Operations Coordinator shall be responsible for ensuring the area is clear of combustibles such as dust, liquids, gases, and providing protective covering for any combustible or delicate equipment that cannot be moved from the area.
 Their responsibility also includes issuing an approved Hot Work Permit and scheduling work so operations are curtailed as necessary.
-The Operations Coordinator will also conduct the final inspection of those areas where hot work has recently been performed within one hour of the completion of the fire watch.
+The Operations Coordinator will also inspect those areas where hot work has recently been performed within one hour of the completion of the fire watch.
 After their review, the permit shall be removed and collected within the department.
-After review, the hot work permits will be forwarded to the Safety Department at the end of the month.
+After review, the hot work permits will be stored in the location designated by the safety department for record-keeping purposes.